fayedraza/Algorithms/README.md

 __Best Case and Worst Case__

-**Best Case:** Even if the array is sorted it will still divide and conqueror.
+**Best Case:** Even if the array is sorted, it will still divide and conqueror.

     Big O Notation: O(nlog n)